-Big money abounds in Southwest Colorado Springs.
+Big money is obvious in Southwest Colorado Springs.
 While there are a few million dollar estates scattered around the city, the vast majority of 7-figure homes are located in the Broadmoor area.
 Homes that simply take your breath away.

 Hop across Hwy 115 and Ft.
 Carson Army Base occupies 137,000 acres of land.
 A massive base that represents the largest sector of the southwest COS.
-While there is plentiful housing on base, many families choose to live in the surrounding neighborhoods and apartments, opting for the lower-income houses available.
+While there is plentiful housing on base, many families choose to live in the surrounding neighborhoods and apartments.

 Looking for a unique place to live?
 I love the artsy and fun community along North Cheyenne Canyon Rd. and near the Stratton Open Space.
 Tiny roads offshoot from the main road into little communities of the most interesting homes you will find.
 Tucked into the steep hills or canyon.
 The homes are packed in, the roads steep and narrow, but they are fascinating all the same.